Hardeep Jawanda

 Hardeep ("Harry") Jawanda (born in Wolverhampton, West Midlands) is an English international hockey player who plays as a Midfielder/forward.
-He belongs to Jawanda surname.

 He joined Wolverhampton Hockey club, where he scored over 600 goals in his 5 seasons there.
 He then left Wolverhampton to join Cannock Hockey Club.
 With Cannock he won 5 National Titles and 2 European titles.

 He then moved to Reading Hockey Club in the 2009/2010 transfer window due to work commitments.